-Mr. Lehrmann grew up on a farm in Haskell County and after graduation from Texas Tech University returned home to farm.
-He has been with Farm Credit since 1985, raises cotton, wheat and sesame, and has a cow-calf operation.
+Mr. Lehrman is a Haskell County native and attended Texas Tech University.
+Upon graduation, he returned home to farm and became a Farm Credit customer in 1978.
+Mr. Lehrmann raises cotton and wheat, and has a cow-calf and stocker cattle operation.
 He and his wife, Karen, own and operate K & L Spraying, LLC, a custom ag spraying business.

-Steven is currently the chairman of the Haskell County Appraisal Review Board, and he is a member of Haskell County Farm Bureau, a former member of the Haskell County Jr. Livestock Show Committee, the Haskell County FSA Committee, and current member Rolling Plains Central Boll Weevil Eradication Steering Committee.
-He has also served on the Rule ISD School Board and the Sagerton Water Supply Corp.
-He and Karen have four children and six grandchildren.
+Steven is a member of Haskell County Farm Bureau and the Rolling Plains Central Boll Weevil Eradication Steering Committee.
+He is a former member of the Haskell County FSA Committee, the Rule ISD School Board, and the Sagerton Water Supply Corp.
+He was also the past president of the Haskell County Jr. Livestock Show Committee.
+Steven and Karen have four children and eight grandchildren.
 He enjoys following his family’s activities and Texas Tech sports.
 He was elected to the board in 2014.

-Travis McKinney was named Central Texas Farm Credit chief credit officer in 2013.
-Previously, he served the association as senior vice president of lending and loan officer/branch manager.
+Travis McKinney was named EVP/Chief Lending and Operating Officer of Central Texas Farm Credit in July 2023.
+Previously, he served the association as chief lending officer.
 Travis holds a bachelor’s degree in agricultural services and development from Tarleton State University.
 He also is a graduate of the Southwestern Graduate School of Banking.

 Travis hails from Stephenville, Texas, where his family has lived for about 100 years.
 Involved with agriculture since he was five years old with his dad, Travis had his first herd of cows at age 17.
 He is past president of the Comanche Kiwanis Club, where he served from 2005 to 2006.
 He enjoys sports, racing and most of all, attending his children’s activities.